Skip to content

 Click to show Types of Chemical Bonds from Examples example problem

-Which one of the following types of chemical bonds correspond to the example 'C ≡ C (in acetylene, C2H2)'.
+Which one of the following types of chemical bonds correspond to the example 'P - O (in phosphate groups, PO4)'.

 Macromolecule Types from Descriptions